OperationSpark/portfolio/README.md

 * A semicolon
 * A curly bracket

 The spacing and indenting matter a lot for legibility!
-You and your fellow developers will appreciate well formatted HTML, CSS, and JavaScript becasuse it will make it extremely easy to understand your intentions.
+You and your fellow developers will appreciate well formatted HTML, CSS, and JavaScript because it will make it extremely easy to understand your intentions.
 Pay close attention to indentation when coding!

-Let's talk about a few more common CSS properties, that is, ways in which we can alter an elements appearance.
+Let's talk about a few more common CSS properties, that is, ways in which we can alter an element's appearance.

 ### Padding